While inside, you might have thought it was eternal. And it is. But on Monday night it was a devastating moment to watch it burn.

 As I started to follow, the rescue efforts, the flames were already in the North belfry.
-The news was, it might collapse as well, due to changes in the temperature that in turn might have caused changes in the stone and in the binding material.
+The news was, it might collapse as well.
+Temperature changes might have caused changes in the stone and in the binding material.
 Unbelievable.
 But shortly after a communique – the fire in the belfry was contained.
 Soon after, you could have seen red and white lights pointing into its interior.
 One of the broadcasting stations made a close-up.
 At that moment, I realized, there were firefighters inside, who scanned the belfry with a night vision device, probably equipped with a temperature detector as well.
 The other doused indicated spots with a stream of water to cool the stone construction slowly down.
 You could also have seen firefighters on ladders quite close to the top of the cathedral dousing its interior with water at several points.

-Another communique was, much of the treasures had been carried out of the building and deposited in a safe place.
+Another communique was, much of the treasures had been carried out of the building.
+They had been deposited in a safe place.